Hilton Ruiz Day

 May 29, 1952 – June 6, 2006

-Pianist Hilton Ruiz was born May 29, 1952 in New York City to parents from Puerto Rico.
+Pianist Hilton Ruiz was born on May 29, 1952, in New York City to parents from Puerto Rico.

-Before recording under his own name, he’d worked in the bands of Rahsaan Roland Kirk, Charles Mingus, Paquito D’Rivera and Pharoah Sanders.
-His compositions were featured in films: Woody Allen’s “Crimes and Misdemeanors” and Sam Mendes’s “American Beauty.”
+Before recording under his own name, he had worked in the bands of Rahsaan Roland Kirk, Charles Mingus, Paquito D’Rivera, and Pharoah Sanders.
+His compositions were featured in films such as Woody Allen’s “Crimes and Misdemeanors” and Sam Mendes’s “American Beauty.”

-Ruiz died as the result of a severe beating in New Orleans while in the city to record a benefit CD.
+Ruiz died as a result of a severe beating in New Orleans while in the city to record a benefit CD.

-The New Orleans Police Department, notoriously corrupt and violent, refused to investigate the case and claim Ruiz died as the result of “hitting his head after falling on the sidewalk.”
-The city’s mayor at the time who is now in federal prison on corruption charges turned a deaf ear to pleas from the family and members of Congress to have the murder properly investigated.
+The New Orleans Police Department, notoriously corrupt and violent, refused to investigate the case and claimed Ruiz died as a result of “hitting his head after falling on the sidewalk.”
+The city’s former mayor, who is now in federal prison on corruption charges, turned a deaf ear to pleas from the family and members of Congress to have the murder properly investigated.

-I think the odds are 50/50 NOPD murdered him or are protecting those who did.
+I think the odds are 50/50 that NOPD murdered him or are protecting those who did.